bump-sh/docs/src/_help/specification-support/extensions.md

 ## Add links to external resources (`x-externalLinks`)

 This custom property lets you add links to the navigation bar of your documentation, redirecting users to external resources.
 Find out more in our [dedicated section](/help/publish-documentation/external-links).

+## Add custom meta tags (`x-metaTags`)

+This custom property lets you add custom meta tags in the <head> tag of your documentation pages.
+Find out more in our [dedicated section](/help/specification-support/meta-tags).